Last updated

 • Simple team adoption: Straightforward interface that teams can implement quickly without extensive training or complex setup processes.

-• Reasonable team pricing: Cost-effective option for teams of 20-50 people, especially those focused primarily on basic CRM functions.
+• Reasonable team pricing: Cost-effective option for teams, especially those focused primarily on basic CRM functions.

 • Good customization basics: Sufficient customization options for teams with straightforward processes and standard CRM needs.